ischlag/ischlag.github.io/_posts/2016-06-02-installing-tensorflow.markdown

 ```bash
 $ lspci -v | grep VGA
 ```
-Btw. if you want to connect to the lab machine from now on use the following command to save time
+By the way, you can connect to the lab machine in one step.

 ```bash
 $ ssh -t entry ssh lab01
 ```

 ### Prerequisites
-In order to use Tensorflow with GPU support the GPU needs to support NVidia Compute Capability >= 3.0.
-The easiest way to read somewhere online the specification of the GPU used.
+In order to use tensorflow with GPU support the GPU needs to support NVidia Compute Capability >= 3.0.
+The easiest way to find out if your GPU supports this is to look it up online.

-To run Tensorflow with GPU support the root user needs to install the Cuda Toolkit 7.5 and cudNN **v4** which both should be installed into /usr/local/cuda.
+To run tensorflow with GPU support the root user needs to install the Cuda Toolkit 7.5 and cudNN **v4** which both should be installed into /usr/local/cuda.
 Tensorflow doesn't yet support cudNN v5 (as of release 0.8.0).

 Further requirements which need to be installed are python 2.7, pip, virtualenv, and swig.
 Though depending on the installation maybe further applications are needed.